rbind/yutani/content/post/2018-02-12-rtweet-auth.md

 ### Step3: Use whatever function of rtweet you like

-If the function invokes the API calls and it is the first time you run such kind of functions, the browser will be automatically launched to ask for your permission.
+If the function invokes the API calls and it is the first time you run such kind of functions, the browser will be launched to ask for your permission.
 For example:

 ```r
 tw <- search_tweets("#rstats", include_rts = FALSE)